Health Library

 How Are Fractures Different in Children?

-The growth plate is a very active region of the bone and represents the location of continued growth of that individual bone.
-Occasionally there can be a disturbance of the normal growth resulting in a bone shortening or angulation.
+The growth plate is a very active region of the bone and is the location of continued growth of that individual bone.
+Occasionally, there can be a disturbance of the normal growth, resulting in a bone shortening or angulation (bending at an angle).

-The good news is that although fractures often involve the growth plate, rarely is it a problem.
-The doctor will tell you if the fracture involves the growth plate and if there is a potential growth plate problem, which depends on the type and site of the injury.
+Although fractures often involve the growth plate, it is rarely a problem.
+The doctor will say if the fracture involves the growth plate and if there is a potential growth plate problem, which depends on the type and site of the injury.

 X-rays will often show if a fracture involves the growth plate.
-Sometimes the initial X-rays will not show a fracture even when one is present.
+Sometimes the first X-rays will not show a fracture even when one is present.
 This can cause confusion for parents and patients.
-If the child is tender over the area of the growth plate or bone, the doctor will treat for a growth plate injury or an occult fracture.
+But if the area over the growth plate or bone is tender, the doctor will treat for a growth plate injury or an occult fracture.
 Sprains are extremely rare in young children.

-There are five different patterns of growth plate injuries — each may have a different prognosis.
+There are five different patterns of growth plate injuries, and each may have a different prognosis.
 X-rays can determine what pattern the child has.
-In addition, X-rays are used to follow the healing of the fracture and to detect any growth abnormalities as they occur.
+X-rays are also used to follow the healing of the fracture and to detect any growth abnormalities as they occur.
 This may require follow-up X-rays for up to two years after the original fracture.

 Treatment

-Most often the fracture is treated with casting.
-If the fracture is displaced, the doctor may need to improve the alignment through manipulation of the fracture.
+Most often the fracture is treated with casting, splinting or immobilization of some type.
+If the fracture is displaced, the doctor may need to realign the bone through manipulation of the fracture.
 This is often done under sedation in the Emergency Department.
-Some injuries require surgery - pins, plates or screws may have to be placed.
-The doctor will advise you which option is best for the patient.
+Some injuries require surgery, and pins, plates or screws may have to be placed.
+The doctor will advise which option is best.

 Types of Fractures